fthomas/refined/README.md

 **refined** also contains inference rules for converting between different refined types.
 For example, `Int @@ Greater[_10]` can be safely converted to `Int @@ Positive` because all integers greater than ten are also positive.
-The type conversion of refined types is a compile-time operation that provided by the library:
+The type conversion of refined types is a compile-time operation that is provided by the library:

 ```scala
 scala> val a: Int @@ Greater[_5] = refineLit(10)